 Two additional challenges to the Ministry's approval of new EIAs elsewhere on the TV Tower property were raised in Q4 2016.
 The nature of the claim is similar to that of the previous EIA challenges.
-In April 2018 the Çanakkale Court has deemed both EIAs to be valid.
-No appeals to the ruling have been filed.
+In April 2018 the Çanakkale Court has deemed both EIAs to be valid; this decision has been appealed at the Supreme Court by opposition groups, with a ruling expected in late 2018.